Vishva9021/Practice-py/README.md

 # Practice-py
-this is my first reposatery
+this is my first reposatery (my project)